GalileoFe/PalWorld-Save-Movement-Complete-Tutorio/README_EN.md

 The biggest difference between Cooperative Mode and Server is the migration of host saves.
 In Cooperative Mode, the ID of the host player in the local save file is `00000000000000000000000000000001.sav`.

-Therefore, Paru Discord has a genius who wrote a Python script to convert the save file.
+Therefore, Paru Discord has a genius who wrote a Python script to convert the saved file.
 The script can be found at the following address:

 [Palworld Host Save Fix](https://github.com/xNul/palworld-host-save-fix)